m1 macbook screen crack

 An older MacBook suffering from a contact point crack from debris, making it unusable (macscreenrepair)

-Although this is a good short-term solution, it would be beneficial for you to invest in a good quality case for your MacBook, and if you work in an environment where you would come in contact with debris (and potentially damage your MacBook in any other way), invest and purchase AppleCare.
+Although these are good short-term solutions, it would be beneficial for you to invest in a good quality case for your MacBook, and if you work in an environment where you may come in contact with debris (and potentially damage your MacBook in any other way), invest and purchase AppleCare.
 This will reduce the cost of any repairs significantly, and allow any other accidental damage to be repaired at a lower cost as well.

 Summary

-Overall, as it is made evident throughout this article, the most likely culprit for all these MacBooks ‘spontaneously cracking’ or shattering as seen in recent months is the extremely low clearance between the display and chassis on the newer generation of MacBooks.
+Overall, the most likely culprit for all these M1 MacBooks “spontaneously cracking” or shattering as seen in recent months is the extremely low clearance/tolerances between the display and chassis.

-Overall, your best bet will be to keep your MacBook nice and clean, and make sure to keep it in a nice protective case and store it in a laptop sleeve, and keep all cables and mess away from the MacBook itself.
+Overall, your best bet is to ensure your screen never cracks will be to keep your MacBook nice and clean, and make sure to keep it in a protective case or laptop sleeve, and keep all cables and mess away from the MacBook itself.

 Sharing is caring: